FAQs - Do You Need a License to Do That? - Home Improvement Commission

 Two weeks ago I was approached in my yard by a man offering to seal my driveway.
 He said his equipment was nearby and he could make me a good deal as a result.
 The card he left does not have a Maryland contractor's number on it.
 We didn't take him up on his offer because I wasn't sure it was legitimate.
 What are your thoughts?

 Driveway sealcoating is one of the most prevalent home improvement scams in Maryland.
 You were wise not to hire this individual.
 Many unlicensed contractors will approach unsuspecting homeowners and try to persuade them into handing over thousands of dollars.
 In most cases, the "sealcoating" is nothing more than black paint that is worthless on a driveway.
-Anytime you are approached at your home by an individual selling a home improvement job, that transaction is covered by the Maryland Door-to-Door Sales Act, which mandates that you have until midnight of the third business day following the transaction to cancel the contract.
+Anytime you are approached at your home by an individual selling a home improvement job, that transaction is covered by the Maryland Door-to-Door Sales Act, which mandates that you have until midnight of the fifth business day, or seventh day if the buyer is at least 65 years old, following the transaction to cancel the contract.

 If a television retailer is also installing wall mounted TVs (i.e. drilling screws into the wall to hang a wall mount and installing the TV on the mount, do they need an MHIC license?